sharmapranav25/How-To-Code-Simple-Data/README.md

 # How-To-Code-Simple-Data

 # Itemization
-item.ized: every object considered is assigned an item.
+itemized: every object considered is assigned an item.
 In this case, the traffic light colour *Red* has been assigned 0, *Green* -> 1, *Yellow* -> 2.

 ### TRAFFIC LIFGT PROBLEM
-Understanding our program, we conclude with the idea that we will interpret a number and give a string as output
+Understanding our program, we conclude with the idea that we will interpret a INT and give a STRING as output

     #traffic light